 Fortunately, tax residents of Spain can use deductions and credits to reduce their US tax liability.
 You may be able to claim deductions for items such as investments in your home, foreign tax credits, business activities, and maternity leave.

-Non-residents of Spain still pay tax
+Non-residents of Spain may still have to pay tax

 For non-residents, the tax burden and reporting requirements are usually significantly less.